evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ### First row seats

-Only one front seat type is available in the Zeekr X Privilge AWD.
+Only one front seat type is available in the Zeekr X Privilege AWD.

 The following functionalities are available on the **** seat.